Why should you train your dog?

 - After that, Jen will write a customized training plan.

-- The first lesson typically runs 1-2 hours; during this time, Jen will review your goals, provide you with important information about dogs and being an owner, and address any questions you have.
+- The first lesson typically runs 2 hours; during the first hour, Jen will review your goals, provide you with important information about dogs and being an owner, and address any questions you have.
 During the second hour, Jen begins to train you and your dog.
 She will work with your dog first before having you demonstrate what you’ve learned.

 - Jen is training you, the owner, how to work with your dog.
 After all, you are the one who interacts with your dog the most.
 You want your dog to respond to you.
 Training is only as effective as the work you put into it every day; when your dog is learning something new, he or she will need constant reinforcement.
 Jen shows you how to do that.

-- For Raleigh residents, at-home one-on-one lessons are $75 per lesson after the initial consultation.
-Consultations are $50 and are nonrefundable.
-Rates for each additional dog in the same household are 50% off ($37.50) if multiple dogs are noted during the consultation.
-Packages of 5 lessons are available at a discounted rate: $350 for the first dog (a savings of $50), $287.50 for an additional dog if purchased at the same time.
+- At-home one-on-one lessons for Raleigh residents only are $125 per lesson after the initial consultation.
+Rates for each additional dog in the same household are 50% off ($62.50) if multiple dogs are noted during the consultation.
+Packages of 5 lessons are available at a discounted rate: $575 for the first dog (a savings of $50), $287.50 for an additional dog if purchased at the same time.